Sustainability: Get Involved

 Apply for a Fossil Fuel Divestment Scholarship

 In 2018, Salem State University divested its holdings from fossil fuels following a five-year campaign by university students, faculty and alumni.
 Salem State University was the only institution among the 30 participating schools in the Multi-School Fossil-Free Divestment Fund (MSFFDF) to fully divest from fossil fuels by the challenge deadline.
 As such, SSU was awarded with the 30 schools’ escrowed donations ($57,000).
-To celebrate SSU’s leadership in tackling climate change, Salem State established two endowed annual student scholarships:
+To celebrate Salem State's leadership in tackling climate change, the university established two endowed annual student scholarships: